top of page

 Why is it important to focus on context marketing in your business?

 In the digital area the term “context marketing” is nothing new.
-Yet plenty of businesses struggle to understand why it is so important and how to actually use it.
+Yet, plenty of businesses struggle to understand why it is so important and how to actually use it.

-The point of Content is to provide a receiver with information that is interesting and useful.
-Context, according to a dictionary, is “The circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood.”
+The point of content is to provide a receiver with information that is interesting and useful.
+Context, on the other hand, refers to the circumstances that form the setting for and understanding of an event, statement, or idea.

 Content and context go hand in hand.
-When we combine previous statements we can say that Context Marketing is all about showing the right content to customers in the time they need it.
-It is subject to a question When and Why the information is delivered to a receiver.
+When we combine the two, we can say that context marketing is all about showing customers the right content at the right time.
+It is subject to the questions of when and why the information is delivered.
+This means that, in marketing, it is important to deliver a message that speaks to a person's interests and needs (why) at a specific time in their life (when).

-• Increase in conversion rates (e.g. sales)
+• Increased conversion rates (e.g. sales)

 • Better quality lead generation

-• Increase customer retention, loyalty and advocacy
+• Increased customer retention, loyalty and advocacy

 Basic principles to help incorporate context to your digital marketing strategy